SaaS growth marketing is a lot more complex than you’d think.

 - Premium vs Freemium vs Subscription

 - The 5 Business Models that Provide Your Startup with Recurring Revenue

 - 12 Different SaaS Pricing Strategies

 None of these are the end all, be all when it comes to pricing.
-The key is to understand which strategy is going to work best for you, choose the wrong one and you could see your product or service go bust.
+The key is to understand which strategy is going to work best for you.
+Be thoughtful in your decision, because if you choose the wrong one, you could see your product or service go bust.